shannonjanehogan/debate-sort/README.md

+# Debate Sorter

-This application is being built for the UBC Debate Society, in order to automate sorting debaters into teams and rooms.
+This application is being built for the [UBC Debate Society](http://ubcdebate.com/), in order to automate sorting debaters into teams and rooms.

 Currently, this application handles British Parliamentary Debate Style.

+---

-Features:
+### Features:

 - Users can select debate, judge, or debate/judge(indifferent preference).
 - Users are sorted into teams of two if debate was selected